sardaraz/apache-demo/README.md

-apache server configuration with Jenkins on AWS
+Apache Server configuration with Jenkins on AWS